tamarin-prover/tamarin-prover/doc/READMEregressionTests.md

 #### -nodur or --no-display-duration

-This argument will show you the duration of the script at the end of it.
+This argument will not show you the duration of the script at the end of it.

 ####  -dup or --allow-duplicate

 The `make` command creates files `*.spthy` with processing times in them and a summary of it.
-These times are often the same as the summaries, so duplicated lines are by default deleted.
+These times are often the same as the summaries, so duplicated lines of processing times are not shown by default .
 You can however allow them with this argument.

 #### -ask or --ask-for-deletions

-This argument runs the script so that you will be asked whether you want to delete some files that can be a problem for the script.
+This argument runs the script so that you will be asked whether you want to delete already existing temporary files that can be a problem for the script.

-By default these kind of files are deleted without asking.
+By default these temporary files are deleted without asking.